Extraverted Intuition vs Introverted Intuition, you may wonder: What’s the difference?

 However, the process on the whole will be the same, as they all…

-- gather abstract information (Intuition ) and filter it according to your own criteria (Introverted).
+- gather abstract information (Intuition) and filter it according to their own criteria (Introverted).

 What MBTI types use Introverted Intuition?